Disclosure: WHSR is reader-supported. When you buy through our links, we may earn a commission.

 What Are Sales Funnels?

 A sales funnel is a sort of visual representation or model of the process your customers follow, from being completely unaware, to making the decision to purchase.
 A funnel is used as a metaphor because it’s wide at the top and narrow at the bottom: only a fraction of your audience will complete the process to become a customer.

 Stages of the Sales Funnel

 The process begins at the top of the funnel, which represents the people who you think could use your product or service, but who haven’t heard of you yet.
 They may not even realize that your solution exists, or understand the problem that it could solve.
 At the bottom of the funnel are your customers, people who have made the decision to purchase from you.
 The stages in between vary.
 Larger companies with sales and marketing teams will often have complicated funnels with many stages, like the graphic on the right.
 But as a small business, you don’t need anything quite that complex.
 You can use a simple, three-stage model such as:

 Why Use Sales Funnels?

 It’s true that not every customer will follow the exact same process.
 Instead of a funnel, some people prefer to think of the buyer’s journey as a cycle or other model, or even reject the idea of a funnel altogether.
 While they may not be a one-size-fits-all representation, funnels are a useful and effective tool for attracting more customers and increasing your conversions.
 They help you to meet your audience where they are, and guide them along the path to making a purchase from you.
 If you’re not using a sales funnel, you might find that you’re focusing all your efforts on one end of the funnel without realizing it.
 If you:

 Connect with lots of prospects, but neglect to follow up on good leads

-- Ask your audience to make a big purchase right away, without developing a relationship with them
+Ask your audience to make a big purchase right away, without developing a relationship with them

-- Blog all about the details of what you offer, but neglect to make prospects aware of the problem you’re solving
+Blog all about the details of what you offer, but neglect to make prospects aware of the problem you’re solving

 …then you’re skipping stages of the funnel, and losing customers in the process.